Skip to content

 Adding blocks

 To add a block to your dashboard, simply drag ‘n drop a gref onto the dashboard.
-If the gref’s node type does not have a custom view, the block will display the graph view for that gref, just as you would see in the left sidebar.

 We cover creating and generating custom views below, but first let’s discuss organizing and navigating around the dashboard.